gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 In this example, all the units located within the `an-environment` directory sibling to the `.gruntwork` directory will assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands by Pipelines.

 A typical approach to building Pipelines configurations is to first define minimal configurations that address the most common use-cases, and then to refactor and generalize those configurations as needed to reduce repetition.
+You may follow the guide for [adding existing repositories](/2.0/docs/pipelines/installation/addingexistingrepo) to get started with Pipelines configurations as code.

-More details on how these configurations are defined will be detailed below.
+Details on how each configuration are works is detailed below.

 ## Configuration Hierarchy

-Pipelines configurations are designed to be organized into a hierarchy.
+These configurations are designed to be organized into a hierarchy.
 This hierarchy reflects the specificity of configurations, with configurations more specific to a single unit of IaC taking precedence over configurations that are more general when they are in conflict.

 The hierarchy of configurations is as follows:

 ### Repository Configurations

 These are the most general configurations that are applicable to the entire repository, regardless of working directory context.
-They are always defined in [global configurations](#global-configurations) via the [repository block](#repository-block).
+They are always defined in [global configurations](#global-configurations) via the [repository block](#repository-blocks).

 These configurations are the most general and will always be overridden by more specific configurations when they are in conflict.

 ### Environment Configurations

 These are configurations that are applicable to a specific environment within a repository.
-They are only ever applicable to units that match a specific [filter](#filter-block).
-They are always defined in [global configurations](#global-configurations) via [environment blocks](#environment-block).
+They are only ever applicable to units that match a specific [filter](#filter-blocks).
+They are always defined in [global configurations](#global-configurations) via [environment blocks](#environment-blocks).

 These configurations are more specific than repository configurations, and as such override repository configurations when they are in conflict within the context of a matched filter.

 ### Unit Configurations

 These are configurations that are applicable to a single unit of IaC within a repository.
-They are always defined in [local configurations](#local-configurations) via the [unit block](#unit-block).
+They are always defined in [local configurations](#local-configurations) via [unit blocks](#unit-blocks).

 These configurations are the most specific and will always override other configurations when they are in conflict.